 Quickbooks provides an interface called Bank Feeds for imported QBO files.
 Once Quickbooks imports a QBO file, you can review imported transactions:

 Assign expense/income account (prefilled from matched vendor)

 Add transactions to the register or ignore (delete) them

 Download Bank2QBO to convert to QBO or Bank2IIF to convert to IIF format.
 Install it on your computer.
 Windows and macOS versions are available.

 Start the converter and open the CSV or Excel file.
 Examine how transactions are parsed and click Review Mapping if required.
 Custom mapping helps when the parser cannot detect columns automatically.
 For example, your CSV file may have more than one amount column or more than one description column.

 Before converting to a QBO file, set the bank label (INTU.BID), account ID and account type.

 Before converting to an IIF file, set the account type and account name.

-If you set "Open after save" checkbox, the converter will do a system call to open created file.
+If you set the "Open after save" checkbox, the converter will do a system call to open the created file.
 By default, QBO and IIF file should be opened by Quickbooks installed on your computer.
 If the checkbox was not set, do the following to import created file:

 For QBO files, switch to Quickbooks and select File->Utilities->Import->Web Connect